daniCsorba/workflow-recipes/recipes/start-builds.md

 ## Description

-Start one or more builds with specified Workflows from the parent Workflow and optionally wait for their completion.
+Start one or more builds in parallel with specified Workflows from the parent Workflow.
+You can optionally add a Step to wait for their completion.

 ## Prerequisites

-1. Make sure you have a valid Bitrise API key in your Secrets (`$BITRISE_API_KEY`).
-See [Personal access](https://devcenter.bitrise.io/en/accounts/personal-access-tokens.html##) tokens for more details.
+- Make sure you have a valid Bitrise API key in your Secrets (`$BITRISE_API_KEY`).
+See [Personal access tokens](https://devcenter.bitrise.io/en/accounts/personal-access-tokens.html##) for more details.
-2. Have Workflow(s) you would like to run in parallel (`workflow-1` and `workflow-2` in the example).
+- Make sure that you have Workflow(s) you would like to run in parallel (`workflow-1` and `workflow-2` in the example below).

 ## Instructions